jaxxa/ED-MoreVanillaTurrets/README.md

 # ED-MoreVanillaTurrets

+As Marnador is now updating the original version again please get that version from the link provided.

 This is a mod that adds more turret variations with the attempt to keep their vanilla art style.
 This is based on "More Vanilla Turrets" by Marnador https://ludeon.com/forums/index.php?topic=9521